butlerem/viewspot/README.md

 # ViewSpot: Real-time Object and Person Detection

-Lookout AI is a browser application designed to enhance security and monitoring through real-time object and person detection.
+Viewspot is a browser application designed to enhance security and monitoring through real-time object and person detection.
 It uses the webcam to identify and highlight objects and people within its field of vision.

 ## Features